Awis13/minilibx_mms_20200219_beta_mac_fix/README.md

 ![Screenshot](./screen.png)

 Hey there!
 This is a fixed version of the MiniLibX library for macOS users.
-We've patched up some issues in the Swift code and made it more compatible with different systems.
+I've patched up some issues in the Swift code and made it more compatible with different systems.

 ## What's Fixed?